-1898 an 1900 the building was ready with its two levels and inner courtyard which was mainly built in neo-renaissance style.
-The gates and the windows can be familiar from the Italian renaissance palace architecture.
+1898 and 1900 the building was ready with its two levels and inner courtyard which was mainly built in neo-renaissance style.
+The gates and the windows can be familiar from the Italian Renaissance palace architecture.
 The building had two gilded and one inferior frontage.
 On the first floor there were big sized and round-arched windows while on the upper floor they built cab-windows and these were originally such gilded and had baroque character.

 The 350 square feet ceremonial hall takes place on the first floor which is lit up with 270 bulbs and 3 arc-lamps.
 On the wall surfaces there are mirrors just as

-This is the theatre today which gives place for the Hungarian State Folk Ensemble to countenance for more than 120 times in a year.
+This is the theatre today which gives a place for the Hungarian State Folk Ensemble to countenance for more than 120 times in a year.
 In our days this mighty giant building fills more functions.
 National Institute of culture housed here such as the Heritage House.